Alleys & Ruins no. 1, Electric Sky (1991, Montreal, QC, 10pm)

 I needed a lot of time to myself, and I needed to take pictures.
 The perfect solution was to walk down dark alleys alone with my camera at night.

 Okay, there were some obvious flaws with this solution!
 So after a year of this, and after a half dozen scares, I started asking friends to come along and watch my back.
 I’m grateful to the many, many people who have been foolish enough to assist me over the years (haha!) – no, I truly am grateful!!

 The series has evolved over time.
-In the late 1990’s I started bringing lighting equipment and colored gels.
-I would use my lights sparingly, but year after year my images had more and more of my light.
+In the late 1990’s I realized the need to always bring lighting equipment and colored gels with me (I had used lights only rarely before that).
+I would still use my lights sparingly, but year after year my images had more and more of my lighting.
 In 1997 I switched to a 120mm Hasselblad camera – a big upgrade from the 35mm Nikon I had been using, resulting in incredibly sharp and detailed images.
 In 2004 I found myself in a position where I could sustain myself through my art alone.
-I stopped doing the commercial photography that had been my bread and butter, and this allowed me to travel extensively, adding dozens of new cities to the body of work.
+I stopped doing the commercial photography (mostly architectural and Interiors) that had been my bread and butter, and this allowed me to travel extensively, adding dozens of new cities to this body of work.

 ALL SHIPPING IS FREE

 Our unique and vibrant photographs will add depth and stunning color to any home, office or public space.
 They are offered in two main finishes

 1. Metal float mount

 Our Metal prints have a magical luminescence.
 Their vibrant, saturated colors jump off the wall, and will last for generations.
 They are created by infusing dyes directly into specially coated aluminum sheets making them incredibly durable and scratch resistant.
 The finished piece is float mounted, so they float one inch off the wall.

 We print on premium quality Sunset eSatin paper, using archival Ultrachrome inks for incredible endurance and color saturation.
 These prints will last for generations.